-The Group uses derivative financial instruments to manage the exposure to interest rate risk and inflation risk.
+The Group uses derivative financial instruments to manage the exposure to interest rate and inflation risk.
 The Board has authorised the use of derivatives by the Group to reduce the risk of loss arising from changes in market risks, and for economic hedging reasons.
-All financial derivatives are initially recognised at fair value at the date the derivative contract is entered into and are subsequently remeasured to their fair value at each statement of financial position date.
+All financial derivatives are initially recognised at fair value at the date the derivative contract is entered into and are subsequently re-measured to their fair value at each statement of financial position date.
+Changes in the fair value of all derivative financial instruments are recognised in the income statement within finance expense as they arise.

-Changes in the fair value of all derivative financial instruments that are not in a hedging relationship are recognised in the income statement within finance expense as they arise.
-The Group designates derivatives into hedging relationships and applies hedge accounting where all the criteria under IAS 39 'Financial; Instruments: Recognition and Measurement' are met.
 The Group is therefore subject to volatility in the income statement due to changes in the fair values of the derivative financial instruments.
-Further information on the judgements involved is provided in note 17.
+Further information is provided on the judgements involved in note 17 to the financial statements.